Jesus said to her: ‘Give me a drink’

 A donation of $10 for each resource will cover the cost of production and support the ongoing work of the CCC and our vision for Christian unity.
 Support ecumenism in Canada by donating today.

-January 18th to 25th, 2014
+January 18th to 25th, 2015 – Why This Week

-The roots of the Week of Prayer for Christian Unity go back to the 1800s; it is one of the oldest, most widely observed ecumenical events in the world.The materials on this website are designed to be of service to you not only during the Week itself, but throughout the year.
+The materials on this website are designed to help you not only during the Week itself, but throughout the year.
 Let them help you find ways to express the degree of communion already given to the churches, and to pray together that we may be more fully united one with another, and all of us with Christ.

 The Canadian Writing Team

-The theme and a focus biblical text are prepared by an international Joint Committee of the World Council of Churches and the Pontifical Council for Promoting Christian Unity.
+The theme and a focus biblical text are prepared by an international joint committee of the World Council of Churches and the Pontifical Council for Promoting Christian Unity.
 National and regional councils of churches work to adapt and add to these resources as appropriate to their local context.
 The Canadian resources are produced by an ecumenical Writing Team coordinated by The Canadian Council of Churches’ Commission on Faith and Witness.